fgiorgetti/cluster-scoped-router/README.md

 cluster/<context>/skupper/router/tcpListener/<routing-key>.json
 cluster/<context>/<namespace>/kube/service_<service>.yaml
 cluster/<context>/<namespace>/kube/endpointslice_<service>.yaml
+cluster/<context>/skupper/kube/networkpolicy_skupper-router-<namespace>-<service>.yaml
 ```

 The listener port is allocated automatically starting from 1024, reusing an
 existing file if one already exists for the routing key.

+A per-listener `NetworkPolicy` is also generated in the `skupper` namespace.
+It
+allows ingress to the router pods from the consuming namespace on the allocated
+listener port only.

 Run `sync-conf.sh` afterwards to apply these files to the live cluster and
 router.